adhearsion/adhearsion-website/docs/source/best-practices/sysadmin.md

 Adhearsion 2.0 processes respond to several signals:

+* On SIGHUP, Adhearsion will close and reopen all logfiles.
+Make sure you do this after rotating log files, for example, with logrotate.
 * On SIGALRM, Adhearsion will toggle on or off TRACE level logging.
 This can be very helpful when debugging a production system.
 * On SIGINT or SIGQUIT Adhearsion does several things:
     - On first signal, Adhearsion marks its internal state as "shutting down" but continues to take and process calls normally.